thedude0606/manusoptions/PROGRESS.md

 - Resolved: Options chain disappearing after a few seconds due to state management issues with streaming updates
 - Resolved: Options chain tab not showing any data due to missing putCall field mapping from streaming data
 - Resolved: Recommendations tab button not working due to missing button Input in the callback
-- In Progress: Options chain disappearing after ~5 seconds due to non-numeric field ID warnings and state loss
+- Resolved: Options chain disappearing after ~5 seconds due to non-numeric field ID warnings and state loss
-- In Progress: Recommendations tab not responding to button clicks despite callback registration
+- Resolved: Recommendations tab not responding to button clicks despite callback registration

 ## Next Steps
-1. Integrate enhanced debug modules into main application code
-2. Test real-time updates with various symbols
+1. Test real-time updates with various symbols
-3. Create tests to validate the changes
+2. Create tests to validate the changes
-4. Optimize performance for multi-timeframe calculations if needed
+3. Optimize performance for multi-timeframe calculations if needed
-5. Continue updating documentation to reflect the new functionality
+4. Continue updating documentation to reflect the new functionality
-6. Consider adding visual indicators for fields that have been updated via streaming data
+5. Consider adding visual indicators for fields that have been updated via streaming data
-7. Implement caching for normalized contract keys to improve performance
+6. Implement caching for normalized contract keys to improve performance
-8. Enhance error handling and recovery mechanisms for streaming data
+7. Enhance error handling and recovery mechanisms for streaming data
-9. Consider implementing more robust fallback strategies for different data scenarios
+8. Consider implementing more robust fallback strategies for different data scenarios
-10. Add comprehensive testing for the Recommendations tab functionality
+9. Add comprehensive testing for the Recommendations tab functionality
-11. Implement additional debugging tools for easier troubleshooting
+10. Implement additional debugging tools for easier troubleshooting
-12. Add more detailed logging for streaming data processing
+11. Add more detailed logging for streaming data processing